nrfconnect/sdk-nrf/applications/nrf_desktop/doc/leds.rst

 An example may be an LED that is blinking or breathing with a given color.
 Such LED behavior is referred to as *LED effect*.

-The LED effect (:c:type:`struct led_effect`) is described by the following characteristics:
+The LED effect (:cpp:class:`led_effect`) is described by the following characteristics:

 * Pointer to array of LED steps (:cpp:member:`steps`).
 * Size of the array (:cpp:member:`step_count`).